Our $16 Million Future: Planting Roots and Spreading Seeds

 We then began to raise the funds to develop the site – a Phase II $8 million campaign.
-To date, we have raised just 0ver $7 million.
+To date, we have raised $7.3 million.
 Phase II elements include all site infrastructure, an administrative building, the main farm and multiple gardens, greenhouses, a large yurt, a community residence and multiple additional program spaces.
-We are aiming to raise the remaining $800,000 by late-2017.
+We are aiming to raise the remaining $700,000 by December 31, 2017.

 With Your Support, We Can Grow